Location: Mumbai

 The Master of Arts in Education (Elementary) programme aims to enhance knowledge, capacities and orientations that are relevant to strengthening elementary education in the country.
 Students completing this programme develop a critical and reflective understanding of the core and foundational areas of education, including theory and research, with special reference to India.
 The programme is designed to include thematic, issue-based courses that are of current significance in the Indian context.
 Students also develop special expertise in chosen areas of study relating more directly to professional needs: for example, curriculum, pedagogy, teacher development, material development, education of children with special needs, leadership and management issues, gender issues in education, etc.

-This programme has two distinctive features: It is conducted in dual mode, involving 4 weeks of contact classes and 12 weeks of distance learning in Semesters I and III and 31/2 weeks of contact classes and 12½ weeks of distance learning in Semesters II and IV.
-This model has been chosen as a way of facilitating participants to combine work with study.
+This programme has two distinctive features: It is conducted in dual mode, involving 10-12 days of contact classes and 14 weeks of distance learning every Semester.
+This model has been chosen as a way to facilitate participants to combine work with study.
 The contact classes are held at the Mumbai campus of TISS.
-Teaching–learning during the rest of the semester is carried out based on planned weekly/fortnightly reading, study and regular assignments to be shared with faculty and other peers, primarily through the Internet using a learning management system.
+Teaching–learning during the rest of the semester is carried out based on planned weekly classes with readings, self-study and regular assignments shared through the TISS Learning Management System - TISSOL.

-The M.A. programme was collaboratively conceived by TISS, Homi Bhabha Centre for Science Education, Mumbai, Vidya Bhawan Society, Udaipur, Digantar, Jaipur, Eklavya, Bhopal and National Institute of Advanced Studies, Bangalore.
-These organisations have contributed significantly to research and innovative practices in the field of elementary education.
-This gets reflected in the vibrant curriculum of the programme.
+The MA Education (Elementary) programme was collaboratively conceived by TISS; Homi Bhabha Centre for Science Education, Mumbai; Vidya Bhawan Society, Udaipur; Digantar, Jaipur; Eklavya, Bhopal and National Institute of Advanced Studies, Bangalore.
+These organisations have contributed significantly to research and innovative practices in the field of education.
+This gets reflected in the vibrant course curriculum of the programme.
 Professionals from these organisations and other experts in the field contribute to teaching in the programme.
 The programme is located in TISS, Mumbai and the degree is awarded by TISS.

 Semesterwise Courses: